pond/dnd/party_ripa/journals/campaign_7/act_2/part_19.md

 "We were attacked on the road.
 We lost them."

 "If I had a stone chip for every time someone gave me that excuse..." - Arturo insight; is he asking for a bribe - his insight doesn't help much; Penny 21; a throw-away comment but also a veiled hint.
 Now would be a good time to give a stone chip.
 Fortunately we looted some at the attack site!
-D6 and D100 -> we have **6 whole stone coins with a small hole in the middle and 33 chips**; it looks like the coins can break into 10 chips - we can think of the coins as gold and the chips as silver.
+D6 and D100 -> we have **6 whole stone coins with a small hole in the middle and 33 chips**; it looks like the coins can break into 10 chips.
 She gives Arturo the eye; he throws the guard a whole coin.

 "...Happens all the time, you know.
 They need to do a much better job with these records!"